 To have been created in God’s image means that human beings are visible representations of the invisible God.
 That’s what the Bible means when it states that we human beings have been created in the image of God.
 Are there other beings on earth or in the universe who have been created in the image of God, too?
 The Bible does not answer that question, but I don’t feel we can rule out such a possibility.
 Only time to come and our future arrival in the state of being called eternity can answer that question.

-If the above statement that human beings are visible representations of the invisible God is true, would you agree that something has happened to “cloud” God’s image in humankind?
+If the above statement that human beings are visible representations of the invisible God is true, would you agree that something has happened to “cloud” or mar God’s image in humankind?
 I don’t know about you, but I don’t feel I’m a very distinct, unobscured visible image of the invisible God.
 I don’t feel I represent God very clearly; perhaps you feel you do, but I don’t feel that I do.
 Something has marred God’s image in me.
 His image in me is fuzzy, dim, blemished, obscure, unclear, cloudy, marred, and unfocused.

 God’s Image In Us Has Been Marred

 Because I’ve covered the matter in other teachings on this web site, I won’t go into any detail in this teaching about the following matter: sin has marred God’s image in all human beings.
 Yes, sin has blemished God’s image in us; sin has clouded God’s image in us.
 Sin has caused each of us to be an unclear, visible representation of the invisible God.
 But that’s not the end of the story.
 God is in the process of re-storing his image in every human being so it is once again clear, focused, unmarred, and uncloudy.
 There will come a time when we will once again be totally clear, visible representations of the invisible God.